Duration: 6 Nights/5 Ski Days

 Off-piste skiing can also be arranged by special request.

-Available as a private tour with a minimum of 2 guests.
+Available as a private/customized tour with a minimum of 2 guests.
 Please inquire for pricing.

 Day 1: Arrive in Alta Badia

 Arrival on your own (or by transfer on request) and check in to your 4-star hotel in Alta Badia, in Italy's South Tyrol.
 This area is known for its breathtaking views, miles of well-groomed slopes, delicious cuisine and the warmth of its Ladin people, so named for the ancient language which they still speak today in addition to Italian, German and English.
-This evening we'll enjoy an introduction to the wines of the Alto Adige with a wine and cheese tasting in San Cassiano before returning to our hotel for dinner.
+Dinner at the hotel.

 Day 2: Val Gardena and Val di Fassa